The Canopy Project

 February 8, 2023

-The Amazon is a luscious and tropical rainforest filled with trees larger than life, and abundant with beautiful wildlife you won’t find anywhere else in the world.
-If deforestation levels continue to rise, the Amazon will dry up, turning into a lifeless, flat, and barren wasteland with no memory of the once thriving rainforest.
+South America’s Amazon Rainforest is a lush, tropical rainforest filled with trees larger than life and beautiful wildlife you won’t find anywhere else in the world.
+If deforestation levels continue to rise, the Amazon, like every other rainforest around the world, will dry up, becoming a lifeless, flat, and barren wasteland with no evidence of the once thriving rainforest.
 Cutting down trees decreases our source of oxygen, increases atmospheric carbon dioxide concentrations, and directly impacts the water cycle.

-An example of how deforestation is altering the water cycle in real time can be seen in the Amazon Rainforest.
-The Amazon’s climate is heavily influenced by the considerable levels of moisture and humidity in the atmosphere which provides high amounts of rain, hence the term “rainforest.”
-Unfortunately, in the last 50 years, around 17% of the forests have been lost due to deforestation.
-If deforestation continues, the Amazon is predicted to reach an irreversible tipping point and these man made changes to the hydrological cycle will result in an unsustainable, uninhabitable ecosystem.
+The ways in which deforestation is altering the water cycle in real time are perhaps most apparent in the Amazon.
+The Amazon’s climate, and that of surrounding regions, is heavily influenced by the considerable levels of moisture in the atmosphere, which provides high amounts of rain (hence the term “rainforest.”)
+Unfortunately, in the last 50 years, around 20% of the Amazon has been lost due to deforestation.
+If current trends continue, it is predicted that the Amazon will reach an irreversible tipping point by 2050, leading to rapid, large-scale ecosystem collapse.

 Trees are the backbone of life.
-EARTHDAY.ORG’s campaign, The Canopy Project, plants trees for the purpose of managing biodiversity, decreasing carbon levels in the atmosphere, and fixing the balance of the world’s essential hydrological cycle.
+EARTHDAY.ORG’s campaign, The Canopy Project, plants trees to manage biodiversity, decrease carbon levels in the atmosphere, and fix the balance of the world’s essential hydrological cycle.
 Through The Canopy Project, we have rehabilitated heavily deforested areas, such as Cape Town, South Africa, by planting trees to restore the climate, increase rainfall, and preserve water in local aquifers.

 Your donations to The Canopy Project help safeguard critical environments struggling under the weight of deforestation by growing trees and protecting the balance of the water cycle.